Learn more about the individual actions members of the Coalition to Improve Diagnosis are taking to improve the diagnostic process.

 NAPNAP continues to provide education to its members, who are pediatric-focused advanced practice registered nurses (APRNs) to understand possible personal, system, and patient contributions to diagnostic errors and strategies to improve patient-centered diagnostic outcomes.

-The PCPCC's mission is to make primary care more robust and patient-centered through advocacy/policy efforts focused on care delivery and payment reforms, including the Patient-Centered Medical Home (PCMH).
+The mission of the Primary Care Collaborative (formerly the PCPCC) is to make primary care more robust and patient-centered through advocacy/policy efforts focused on care delivery and payment reforms, including the Patient-Centered Medical Home (PCMH).
 Such models seek to achieve the vision embodied in the Shared Principles of Primary Care, where primary care is more comprehensive, coordinated, integrated and continuous—which would contribute to improved diagnostic accuracy.
 An enhanced relationship between patients and primary care clinicians is foundational to better health.

 The Society of Bedside Medicine has a program called Improving Bedside Clinical Exam Skills to Reduce Diagnostic Error.
 In addition to emphasizing traditional physical examination skills, the Society of Bedside Medicine incorporates point-of-care technology such as bedside ultrasound to improve the teaching and practice of bedside skills.